juanluispaz/ts-sql-query/README.md

 All values managed by the database are represented as a subclass of `ValueSource`, almost all methods listed here support the TypeScript value and the database value (as overload).

-The methods which name ends with `IfValue` do the same that the one without `IfValue` but only if the provided value(s) are different to undefined, null or empty string, otherwise it is ignored.
+The methods which name ends with `IfValue` do the same that the one without `IfValue` but only if the provided value(s) are different to undefined, null, empty string (only when the allowEmptyString flag in the connection is not set to true, that is the default behaviour) or an empty array, otherwise it is ignored.

 Be aware, in the database, when null is part of an operation the result of the operation is null (It is not represented in the following definition but it is implemented)